 I love the English instruction manual, the company offers it as a download in .pdf format (https://www.janome.com/siteassets/support/manuals/professional-series/inst-book-mc6600p.pdf ) which I found useful when searching for a certain function.
 But I prefer the printed one for reading, I can lay it flat on the table while I use the machine.

-The instructions are clear and easy to understand, the diagrams and images are also easy to follow.
-It was also easy to learn, not overly complicated, the machine is very user friendly.
+The instructions are clear and easy to understand, and the diagrams and images are also easy to follow.
+It was also easy to learn, not overly complicated, the machine is very user-friendly.

 18. Great accessories